What is clinical nutrition?

 - Omega-3 fatty acids found in cold-water fish (such as herring, tuna, and salmon) help reduce inflammation and help prevent certain chronic diseases, such as heart disease, cancer, and arthritis.

 - Vitamin E (in the diet from fruits and vegetables) may reduce the risk of angina (chest pain) and heart attack in people with atherosclerosis.

 - A higher ratio of sodium to potassium is associated with an increased risk of heart disease.

 In hospitals, nutrition is used to improve the overall health of patients with a wide range of conditions.
 Examples of these conditions are AIDS, cancer, osteoporosis, lung disease, obesity, burns, metabolic disorders, and kidney, liver, and pancreatic disorders.
-Patients who need surgery are also supported with clinical nutrition.
+Peoples who need surgery are also supported with clinical nutrition.

 Is there anything I should watch out for?

-Some nutritional supplements can interact with medications; it is very important to tell your doctor about any dietary supplements you are considering taking.
+Some nutritional supplements can interact with medications.
+It is very important to tell your doctor about any dietary supplements you are considering taking.
 Always take supplements according to label directions, unless otherwise directed by a qualified health care practitioner.

-There is little scientific information about the effect of so called functional foods -- foods to which vitamins, minerals, herbs, or other dietary substances are added -- despite their growing popularity in the marketplace.
-Examples include calcium fortified orange juice or snacks containing echinacea.
+There is little scientific information about the effect of so called functional foods, foods to which vitamins, minerals, herbs, or other dietary substances are added, despite their growing popularity in the marketplace.
+Examples include calcium-fortified orange juice or snacks containing echinacea.